 Shutting down the UK based websites that retail cannabis seeds will have a number of consequences, but stopping small scale home growing or forcing the breeders and seedbanks out of business, will not be among them.
 Instead, it will force these sites to move their base of operation elsewhere—most likely to Spain or the Netherlands.
 Seeds will continue to find their way to the UK, as do countless other prohibited items.
 No doubt for UK growers placing an order online will become more risky, raising the prospect of a knock on the door from a police officer with their parcel in his hand.
 But indoor cultivation is now so firmly established in the UK that a ban on seeds will more than likely foster the rapid growth of the nascent underground market in ‘clones’—cuttings of exceptionally potent cannabis plants.
 And it’s hard to see how, with a sudden new influx of money and competition, a market like this could avoid becoming ‘gangsterized’.

 History shows us how heavier prohibition leads to an increase in potency.
 This happened with alcohol in America when beer was eclipsed by spirits.
 The same has already happened once with cannabis here in the UK when average strengths doubled in the space of just a decade with the shift to indoor growing.
 And there is still room for one more big jump to the +20% THC level.
 Sir Roger Gale seems game for that—and there are no doubt some consumers who fancy the idea of a Britain where bud is almost always mind-blowingly strong.
-But Cameron, like Brown before him, has been pushing a politically expedient line on skunk and schizophrenia since he came to power, as if mental health concerns were ever a sound reason for persisting with prohibition.
+But Cameron, like Brown before him, has been pushing a politically expedient line on skunk and schizophrenia since he came to power – the warped logic being that concerns about mental health are a sound reason for persisting with prohibition.

 So, we can only wonder, are these ironies lost on Sir Roger Gale and our leaders at Westminster?
 This week’s ban on khat leaves little reason for optimism.